Hertyboo/hertyboo.github.io/_portfolio/juxethics.md

 This project is currently **in development.**

 ## Intended Users
-Organizations
+Organizations,
-Policymakers
+Policymakers,
-Researchers
+Researchers,
-Auditors
+Auditors,
-Compliance teams
+Compliance teams.